Pmk2021/p1_navigation/README.md

 Then after downloading the repository, unzip the file into the folder, making sure the file name in the second cell of navigation.ipyb matches the download

-All the necessary packages are located in the requirements.txt file of this repository
+All the necessary packages except for the unity agents package are located in the requirements.txt file of this repository.
+The unity agents package must be installed by following the DRLND Repository installation directions

 ## Instructions
 Open Navigation.ipyb